DebrajGhose/RecRoomPaintball/README.md

 ## The "Impact" metric

-k/d ratio doesn't capture a player's contribution to the game's outcome.
-I propose using "Impact", which attempts to use player scores in Team Battle mode to asses how much they affected the game's outcome (I realize that not all player contributions are successfully captured by the scores alone).
+Kills/Deaths (k/d) ratio doesn't capture a player's contribution to the game's outcome.
+For example, consider results from the following deathmatch game.

-Consider the results of from a Deathmatch/Team Battle game shown in the following table.

 | Team | Name | Kills | Deaths |
 |------|------|-------|--------|